 For the purpose of this limit, that is 30 semester hours.
 Once a student has completed 30 TOTAL semester hours of remedial coursework, any additional hours of remedial courses cannot be included in financial aid eligibility.

-At Union County College, any courses with a Developmental (DV) designation are considered to be remedial courses, for financial aid purposes.
+At Union College, any courses with a Developmental (DV) designation are considered to be remedial courses, for financial aid purposes.
 After a student has completed 30 credit hours of Developmental Coursework, any further hours are deducted from the student’s enrollment in a term.

 - Note: English as a Second Language (ESL) courses don’t count against the one-year limitation on remedial coursework mentioned above.